Pennisetum: buyer's guide

 Difficulty

-Choose by flowering period
+Choose by flowering time

 Choose by hardiness

 Pennisetum villosum and Pennisetum thunbergii display lower hardiness (-5, up to -10 °C in very well-drained soil), they are most often grown as annuals in cold regions.
-They are species well suited to mild climates and to relatively dry summers.
+They are species well suited to mild climates and relatively dry summers.

 Discover other Pennisetum